Extraction System Noise Surveys & Assessments

 Why choose Nova Acoustics?

 Nova Acoustics is one of the UK’s leading independent consultancies.
 We offer a dedicated, professional service to a wide range of private and commercial clients through a network of accredited engineers.
-We have extensive experience of conducting BS 4142:2014 extractor fan noise surveys and can usually offer a fast turnaround on urgent projects.
+We have extensive experience of conducting a wide range of noise surveys including BS 4142:2014 extractor fan noise surveys and can usually offer a fast turnaround on urgent projects.
 Our expert advice is highly valued.

 - Leading independent consultancy